Vitae

 Feeling a dire lack of criticism in general, but mostly locally in St Louis, Caesura was an attempt to write proper art criticism, the kind I tried & perhaps failed to do earlier.
 Short music & exhibition reviews were to be priority, but we quickly became valued for our longer thoughtful essays.
 Much of my interest at this time was further clarifying the necessity of aesthetic experience in the 21st century, as well as some meta-criticism clarifying why criticism is important.
 Our roundtable after the 2016 election remains an important document of the era.
 Around this time I was also hired by The Pulitzer Arts Foundation to assist with the curation of Glenn Ligon's exhibition Blue Black, & the critical research that went into that exhibit was ultimately published in Caesura.
 Also from this time, & ahead of its time, was my essay on Art In The Age of AI, somewhat followed up by The Art of Gas.
 In 2020, when Caesura was flooded by a younger generation of artist-critics, I finally started publishing allegories, which I've always thought of as an exemplary form of criticism, such as the splendid Echo & Narcissus, & started teaching courses online, for instance the original Nietzsche's Aesthetics.
 With the new Caesura, I have also been co-curating one-day multimedia art exhibitions in St Louis with Janet Xmas, each of which features a dream house installation as well as paintings, sculptures, & performances by other regional artists.

 All the while I have been extremely prolific as a composer — you guessed it, by night!
 My interests for the past two years have been synthesizing the outer limits of Third Ear acoustic experimentation with modern beauty.
 This has, since my earliest days, been what I regard as the holy grail of all music today.
-To this end I have been trying to follow-up on Amacher's piano composition Petra, & Young's Well-Tuned Piano by writing augmented, just-intoned piano works that explore excitingly new interval relations.
-In 2023 I was awarded a grant to retrofit a piano with smart player piano technology to which I can live-compose from my laptop.
+To this end I have been trying to follow-up on Amacher's piano composition Petra, & Young's Well-Tuned Piano by writing augmented, just-intoned piano works that explore exciting new interval relations, as well as what composer Michael Harrison has called “the emancipation of the comma”.
+In 2023 I was awarded a grant to retrofit a piano with smart player piano technology to which I can live-compose from my algorithmic composition system.
 A longstanding dream of mine, this stunning Meta-Piano — what Midwest Arts Quarterly called "The best artwork by a St Louis artist I've seen" — advances Conlon Nancarrow's player piano studies as well as Young's Well-Tuned Piano.
+It is also notable for implementing subharmonic rhythmic tunings in the theta frequency range, the brainwave frequencies commonly associated with dream & reverie.